Mortgage in Israel: Everything You Want to Know

 An Israeli resident can loan up to 75% of the price of the property, on the condition that this is the first property bought.
-It should be noted that if one of the spouses already owns a property, then the other spouse will not be able to receive this mortgage rate in Israel, and this purchase will be considered a second purchase.
+It should be noted that if one of the spouses already owns a property, then the other spouse will not be able to receive this mortgage rates in Israel , and this purchase will be considered a second purchase.
 In purchasing a second property the bank allows for a mortgage up t0 50% of the price of the property.

 A foreign resident can receive a mortgage up to 50% of the price of the property.
 In certain situations, the mortgage banks in Israel might be open to offer higher percentages, or offer other sources of loans that can offer 70% of the price of the property.
 Like the Israeli resident, the foreign resident can choose between different mortgage plan, and also ask for a foreign currency plan (which is important to note, that is limited to only a third of the mortgage).

-Buying a house in Israel is an expensive process, and not just because of the interest rates.
+Buying a house in Israel is an expensive process.
 There are additional expenses, which need to be taken into account when planning your budget.
 Some of the expenses are very necessary.
 Here is a partial list:

 Brokerage Fees- A transaction made via a professional broker cost money.
 There are those who charge 2%-3%, and there are those who charge more.
 Unfortunately, people avoid trying to lower the broker fee.
 In many cases it is possible to save thousands of NIS.

 Legal Fees – A lawyer is an integral part of the transaction.
 The lawyer’s job is to make sure that the property being purchased is actually registered in the seller’s name, in order to rule out fraud and to make sure that all the property documents are correct.